 Determines the behaviour if an undefined procedure is encountered.
 If fail, the predicates fails silently.
 If warn, a warning is printed, and execution continues as if the predicate was not defined and if error (default), an existence\error exception is raised.
-This flag is local to each module.
-Switching this flag to fail disables autoloading and thus forces complete and consistent use of use\module/[1,2] to load the required libraries.
+This flag is local to each module and inherited from the module's import-module.
+Using default setup, this implies that normal modules inherit the flag from user, which in turn inherits the value error from system.
+The user may change the flag for module user to change the default for all application modules or for a specific module.
+It is strongly adviced to keep the error default and use dynamic/1 and/or multifile/1 to specify possible non-existence of a predicate.